Posts

 Image

 To return to the FinderCam app, swipe up from phone bottom edge, and select FinderCam app.
-FinderCam uses a technique called plate-solving and matches 3 known stars in a star catalog.
+Updated 18 May 2024 FinderCam uses a technique called plate-solving and matches 3 known stars in a star catalog.
 It uses your location and time to know your current sky.
 FinderCam is designed for use in a clear sky, partially cloudy sky, full moon, city and window.
 It requires at least 3 stars to work accurately.
 It is available for iPhone and iPad.
 To understand the procedure watch the demo video at https://youtube.com/shorts/si8N4MExzbQ The diagram above shown a screenshot of FinderCam.
 The red, orange and green circles indicate which stars are solved.
 The green squares are the verified stars based on the solved plate.
 More green squares mean higher confidence in the plate solving.
 Behind each circle and square is a star captured by the phone camera.
 The red line outlines the sky region.
 The app can prevent false stars formed by the trees, buildings and clouds.
-How to use FinderCam The Model Button i n the
+Home-make 45 degree mirror

 Synthesia Piano Edit Manual